awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 exec rdsadmin.rdsadmin_util.set_configuration('archivelog retention hours',24);
 ```

  The duration for log retention is specified in hours\.
-The duration should exceed any potential downtime of the source instance or any potential communication/networking issues to the source instance, so that Oracle GoldenGate can recover logs from the source instance as needed\.
+The duration should exceed any potential downtime of the source instance or any potential communication/networking issues to the source instance, so that GoldenGate can recover logs from the source instance as needed\.
 The absolute minimum value required is one \(1\) hour of logs retained\.

   A log retention setting that is too small will result in the following message: